IdentityServer/Documentation/docs/overview/mvcGettingStarted.md

 ```

 ## Configuring IdentityServer - Users
-Next we gonna add some users to IdentityServer - again this can be accomplished by providing a simple C# class.
+Next we will add some users to IdentityServer - again this can be accomplished by providing a simple C# class.
 You can retrieve user information from any data store and we provide out of the box support for ASP.NET Identity and MembershipReboot.

 ```csharp
 public static class Users